google-research/t5x/docs/usage/gin.md

     specify the gin file(s) to use in your script via the `--gin_file` flag.
 If you want to load multiple gin files, you can set the flag multiple times and the files will be loaded in order, with the second potentially overriding the first when there are conflicts.
-Rather than passing the full path for each file, you may also supply a comma-separate list of search prefixes via `--gin_search_paths` and then only specify the relative to the `--gin_file` flags.
-If multiple search paths are provided, the first to yield a valid path for each gin file will be used.
+It is possible to supply a comma-separate list of search prefixes via `--gin_search_paths` and then only specify the relative path to the `--gin_file` flags.
+However, we strongly recommend against using `--gin_search_paths`.
+Using absolute paths via the `--gin_file` flags will reduce sources of ambiguity and improve the consistency of your scripts.

 1.  **Override Flags** Gin flags allow for more fine-grained overrides of any configurable aspect of your run.
 These flags follow the single-line binding